This stuffed bell pepper recipe is a classic dish that delivers a big flavor with affordable ingredients.

 Continue to cook until almost all the pink is gone.
 Drain the fat and return to the heat, adding the garlic.

 Add the fire-roasted tomatoes and cooked rice.
-Add your spices as well (the salt, pepper, and oregano).
+Add your spices as well (salt, pepper, and oregano).

 At this point, give it a taste.
 Add any additional salt and pepper to the rice and beef mixture to your individual tastes.